 Are they worth it?

-Both products are priced for organizations with a dedicated social media function.
-If you're a solo founder, a small business, or an agency under three or four people, both are likely overbuilt for your situation, and the per-seat pricing on Sprout in particular adds up fast.
+Both are priced for organizations with a dedicated social media team.
+If you're a solo founder, a small business, or an agency under three or four people, both are overbuilt for you.
+The per-seat pricing on Sprout adds up fast.

 For SMB and small-agency use cases, the practical alternatives are tools like Buffer, Later, and Metricool, all of which sit at a fraction of the per-seat cost.

 If you're a creator or small team that wants social handled without learning yet another tool, Sydium is worth a look.
-It trains on your existing posts to match your voice, then creates and publishes on autopilot across 9 platforms, with optional review before anything goes out.
+It trains on your existing posts to match your voice.
+Then it creates and publishes on autopilot across 10 platforms, with optional review before anything goes out.
 Free tier available; paid plans for solo founders and agencies.

 FAQ